sujik18/mlperf-automations/README.md

 Welcome to the **MLPerf Automations and Scripts** repository!
 This repository is your go-to resource for tools, automations, and scripts designed to streamline the execution of **MLPerf benchmarks**—with a strong emphasis on **MLPerf Inference benchmarks**.

-Starting **January 2025**, MLPerf automation scripts will be powered by the advanced [MLCFlow](https://github.com/mlcommons/mlcflow) automation interface.
-This modern framework replaces the previous [Collective Mind (CM)](https://github.com/mlcommons/ck/tree/master/cm), providing a more robust, efficient, and self-contained solution for benchmarking workflows, making MLPerf automations independent of any external projects.
+Starting **January 2025**, MLPerf automation scripts is powered by [MLCFlow](https://github.com/mlcommons/mlcflow) automation interface.
+This new and simplified framework replaces the previous [Collective Mind (CM)](https://github.com/mlcommons/ck/tree/master/cm), providing a more robust, efficient, and self-contained solution for benchmarking workflows, making MLPerf automations independent of any external projects.

 ---